 Step 1 - Evaluation

 The first thing that you will need to do is take a look at the problem you are suffering from.
-Aluminum oxidation is a major problem but there are different degrees of oxidation which can need different treatments.
+Aluminum oxidation is a major problem but there are different degrees of oxidation that can need different treatments.

 Aluminum doesn't rust however it can take on a slightly dull and white appearance.
 The degree of the problem will affect the type of solution that you will use.